VandanVirani/Build-N-to-N-Artificial-Neural-Network-from-scratch/README.md

 ## LETS GET STARTED

-First  we will use this function  to get the input and ouput from mnist data
+First  we will use this function  to get the input and ouput from mnist data .
+The MNIST database (Modified National Institute of Standards and Technology database[1]) is a large database of handwritten digits that is commonly used for training various image processing systems .
+The MNIST database contains 60,000 training images .
+Because there are total 10 digits 0,1,2,3,4,5,6,7,8,9 there will be 10 class in last layer .
 ```
 import  numpy as np